 The other day I head down St. Mary’s Road to visit The Crusty Bun.
 I wasn’t paying attention to the time and showed up during the noon hours.
 There was a very long line, so I decided I would return at a better time and date.
 Instead I went out the door and walked a couple of blocks south to Copper Chimney.
 I enjoy Indian food, and thought I might as well give this place a try.

-I believe, although I might be mistaken, that the Copper Chimney used to a Taco Bell, or some fast food place.
+I believe, although I might be mistaken, that the Copper Chimney used to be a Taco Bell, or some fast food place.
 The conversion to an Indian restaurant is certainly an upgrade from those days.
 They’ve also upgraded the furnishing so that it’s a comfortable place to dine.

 My first time in the place I decided I would give the buffet a try.
 There lunch time buffet is of the smaller variety.
 In terms of the number of dishes it reminded me of Dhoom, on Donald.